TariqMoore/KiddKazz/README.md

 - 👀 I’m interested in music production and programming.
 Especially programming in Java.
 - 🌱 I’m an aspiring developer learning Java, C#, HTML/CSS, and Javascript through school/personal study.
 - 💞️ I’m looking to collaborate on anything Java, videogame, and music related!
-- 📫 You can get in contact with me by shooting an email my way @ tariqmoor3@gmail.com, my Linkedin https://www.linkedin.com/in/tariq-moore-3a1b8b1a9, or follow me on social media.
+- 📫 You can get in contact with me by shooting an email my way @ tariqmoor3@gmail.com, or look find me on Linkedin https://www.linkedin.com/in/tariq-moore-3a1b8b1a9,

 <!---
 KiddKazz/KiddKazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.